SAP-samples/teched2025-DA262/exercises/ex6/ex6.2/README.md

 ## Exercise 6.2.1 -  Create Calculation View and Expose via CAP (SAP HANA Cloud)

+> __⚠️ NOTE__: In case of slowness or performance degradation, please refresh your browser.

 >💡 __Insight corner__: Calculation Views and other HANA native artifacts allow you to leverage HANA specific features and optimizations that might not otherwise be available at the abstraction layers within the SAP Cloud Application Programming Model.
 Calculation Views are especially good at aggregation and filtering of large datasets.

 1. Create a new Calculation View via View > Command Pallette and then type __SAP HANA: Create SAP HANA Database Artifact__ command pallete entry